algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 # Alignak Daemons

 First we need to get sources of Alignak.
-We try to keep it ordering, so let's create a folder call _repos_ before:
+We try to keep it ordered, so let's create a folder call _repos_ before:

 ```bash
 cd ~; mkdir repos; cd repos